These almond thumbprint cookies are melt-in-your-mouth tender and positively addicting.

 Thumbprint cookies are usually made from shortbread dough, as they are in this recipe, which results in soft, tender cookies that are so buttery they practically melt in your mouth.

-To add even more almond flavor, I added a touch of almond extract to the dough and then rolled the balls of dough in chopped roasted almonds before baking.
+For maximum almond flavor in these thumbprint cookies, the dough includes almond flour and almond extract, and the cookies are rolled in chopped roasted almonds before baking.
 I love this for two reasons:

 - The roasted almonds on the outside of the cookie give you an immediate burst of toasted nuttiness